buzzm/WebF3/README.md

 Functions can be deregistered with the `deregisterFunction` method.
 Both `registerFunction` and `deregisterFunction` can be called at any time during the lifetime of the WebF service instance.
-This means both functions themselves and other asynchronous events can dynamically create endpoints although this is a non-trivial implementation.
+This means both functions themselves and other asynchronous events can dynamically create endpoints.

 More sophisticated designs might call for versioning:
 ```